emmietest/lazeez2/assets/README-logo.txt

 2. Start or reload your dev server (`npm run dev` or `yarn dev`).
 3. Open the site — the Navbar will display the image logo.

-If you want me to add the actual image file into the repo, upload the image or allow me to embed it as base64 and I'll add it for you.